beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 Note: This ties in with the "Per node process" item.
 - **Stage 1:** Identify which pubsub messages need to include the sending `Node.self()` as part of their structure.
 By default we should assume all items are global.
 - **Stage 2:** One message at a time, update the documentation and implementation of said message (both send and receive)
-- **Stage 3:** Identify other things that need to be a singleton, they probably need to be placed in a single GenServer instance rather than ETS.
-Investigation has found only two things that need to be singletons.
+- **Stage 3:** Identify counters that need to be a singleton, they probably need to be placed in a single GenServer instance rather than ETS.
+Investigation has found two id counters that need to be singletons.
-- - User SpringId
+  - User SpringId
-- - Lobby match_id
+  - Lobby match_id
+- **Stage 4:** Convert these to singletons
-- **Stage 4:** Add functionality for a node coming online after the others and being caught-up on state of caches (e.g. client/lobby list)
+- **Stage 5:** Add functionality for a node coming online after the others and being caught-up on state of caches (e.g. client/lobby list)

 ##### Less reliance on pre-caching
 - **Stage 1:** Identify pre-caches used